zng-ui/zng/TODO/_current.md

         - Need to test if the generated struct is found by RA, the `ui_node!` macro did not expand this either.
 * Disadvantages:
     - More weird syntax?
+        - Actually we can have a `macro_rules! ui_node` that expands to this syntax (using the ".." separator trick from `event_args!`), will this break fmt and RA as well?